-According to the latest information provided by BuiltWith, at the time this article was published there were more than 4 million live online stores built with Shopify.
-It takes 2nd place with 2,6% of the market share among the top 1 million of all e-commerce stores.
-For comparison, the WooCommerce checkout wins the competition with about 2,85% of the market share.
-About 0,85% of the top 1 million stores are running on Magento, which takes the 3rd place.
-This Shopify tutorial is made for you to get acquainted with the platform and learn how it works.
+According to the latest information provided by BuiltWith, in 2024 there are almost 4,5 million live online stores built with Shopify.
+It now takes the 1st place with 2,92% of the market share among the top 1 million of all ecommerce stores.
+For comparison, the WooCommerce checkout is in 2nd place with about 1,58% of the market share.
+About 0,95% of the top 1 million stores are running on Magento, which takes the 3rd place.

 Source: Builtwith